Cat Power: ‘I got offered a million dollars, and I was like, f*** no!’

 The melancholic scuzziness of her music was born partly out of necessity – for a while, she could play only the one guitar chord her friend had shown her, a minor one, so her songs all came out sad.
 It was partly innate, though – Marshall has a knack for distilling existential ennui into three-minute songs.
 In 1998, when she was 26 and had learnt a few more chords, she recorded what would become her breakthrough record, the vulnerable, critically adored Moon Pix.
 Written mostly in one night after a hallucinatory nightmare in a South Carolina farmhouse, the album earned Marshall a devoted fanbase – but she never quite made it into the mainstream.

-Despite once being the face of Chanel – Karl Lagerfeld asked her to model after spotting her smoking outside a New York hotel – and duetting with Lana Del Rey on 2018’s Wanderer,she has always been something of a cult figure.
+Despite once being the face of Chanel – Karl Lagerfeld asked her to model after spotting her smoking outside a New York hotel – and duetting with Lana Del Rey on 2018’s Wanderer, she has always been something of a cult figure.
 “Marshall’s music will one day be spoken about the way we talk about Bob Dylan’s music, or Neil Young’s music,” wrote a New York Magazine writer in 2018, “but until then, she exists in the sweet spot between cult favourite and widely accepted genius.”

 For the past two years, that genius has been put to more practical use – teaching her seven-year-old son Boaz to read, write and do maths during the pandemic.
 She had him in 2015, with a man she dated for a few months and has never publicly named.
 “Oh my God, my son is like a f***ing tiger, dude,” she tells me.
 “I think the universe sent him to me.
 I wonder if there’s some justification of when women have sons… Anyway.
 Anyway.”